 How to decode your cat’s love language when one meow has many meanings.

-Cats meow to communicate, get your attention, make a demand, and express an opinion so it should come as no surprise that living with a cat often means a never-ending chorus of meows.
-Sometimes the message is clear or it’s a call to action: they’re happy that you’re home from work, they’re stuck in the closet, they’re hangry…
+Your cat knows one word, and they repeat it over and over.
+And over.
+Cats meow to communicate, get your attention, make a demand, and express an opinion — so it should come as no surprise that living with a cat often means a never-ending chorus of meows.
+But how can we tell them apart, and what if we just need them to pipe down a little?

 As hard as it is, these cries for attention should be ignored, not reinforced.
 “If you want your cat’s incessant meowing to stop, don’t reward them with feedback or food — reward them when they are quiet.”

 Before you tune them out completely, make sure that your cat isn’t trying to tell you something important.
 More frequent meowing, changes to the tone, or a perceived urgency could be a sign of pain or another medical issue.

-Ultimately, “you know your cat better than anyone,” says Johnson.
-“If their meowing changes and there is no attributable change in the environment, you should have your cat evaluated by a veterinarian.”
+Ultimately, “you know your cat better than anyone,” Johnson says.
+“If their meowing changes, and there is no attributable change in the environment, you should have your cat evaluated by a veterinarian.”